 Choose a Solo Travel Friendly Destination

 Some destinations are better suited to solo travel than others.
-Infrastructure, culture, politics, economy, and language all play a role in determining the difficulty of travel in a particular country or region.
+Infrastructure, culture, politics, economy, and local language all play a role in determining the difficulty of travel in a particular country or region alone.
 For your first solo trip, consider choosing an easier destination.

-Western Europe and Southeast Asia are some of the easiest regions to travel to.
-Tourist infrastructure is excellent.
-Many first-time solo travelers choose these destinations for the following reasons:
+Western Europe and Southeast Asia are some of the easiest regions to solo travel.
+Tourism infrastructure in these regions is excellent.
+These regions are also pretty stable.
+English is widely spoken.

-- Finding accommodation is easy- There are plenty of decent hotels and hostels to choose from.
+- Plenty of accommodation options- Go on Booking.com, Hostelworld, and Airbnb and make sure there are plenty of decent hotels and hostels to choose from.

-On the other hand, some parts of the world are more challenging for solo travelers to navigate.
-For example, much of Africa and Central Asia are a bit tricky.
-Accommodation and transportation options are more limited.
+Some parts of the world are more challenging for solo travelers to navigate.
+For example, parts of Africa and Central Asia can be a bit tricky.
+Accommodation and transportation options are more limited in these regions.
 There may be a language barrier.
-Visas can be a challenge.
+Visas can be a challenge as well.

 Of course, you can solo travel anywhere you like.
 If you really want to travel to a particular destination, go there.
 Some destinations just take a bit more work than others.